 Now speaking in turns, the officers explain that The Prince is a holographic projection.
 The First Ones have given up both their bodies and their identities to become godlike minds: the All, which is based inside the globe that Xon has made contact with.
 Their plan is to merge the Enterprise with the All.
 Then the All, having acquired physical form, would be able to go into space and merge with other intelligent beings.

 Now it is Kirk’s turn to attain the All or he will die.
 The bridge crew approaches him menacingly.
 Kirk appeals to Decker, trying to convince him that he should retain his humanity and not let the All have their way.

 They proceed to engineering, where they get into a fight with Scotty.
 The stress of this battle snaps the chief engineer from the link as well.
 The trio fight their way to the transporter room, sealing the door behind them.
-Decker suggests that if they beam the globe containing the All deep into space, then it will lose its connection with its power source on the planet and become helpless.
+Decker suggests that if they beam the globe containing the All into space, it might lose its connection with its power source on the planet and become helpless.

 The crew break through the door and are moving in for the kill when the globe and Xon are beamed aboard the ship.
 The Enterprise is abruptly back in its own space and the crew returns to normal.

 Some time later, back on the bridge, Kirk and his officers are debating how they should dispose of the globe.
 Xon suggests that, logically, the globe should be dispersed into space, thus putting an absolute end to its power.
 Kirk disagrees: “Maybe we can teach the First Ones a lesson in something that they with all their knowledge haven’t attained yet — mercy.”

 Scotty is ordered to beam the globe, in one piece, toward the Andromeda Galaxy.
 Considering that it will take billions of years for it to get there, Kirk hopes the All will use that time to learn about mercy and humility.